Teaching Your Dog – ‘Place’ or ‘Settle on the Mat’.

 Luring is probably a bit quicker if you want to get going, so this is the method we will describe.

-Show your dog a treat and lure him onto the mat, as soon as he steps onto the mat – place the treat on the mat.
+Show your dog a treat and lure them onto the mat, as soon as they step onto the mat – place the treat on the mat.
 This is important as you want your dog to see the mat as being the best thing ever!

-Once he’s on the mat you can then ask him to move off it by walking away, so that he follows you.
+Once the dog is on the mat you can then ask them to move off it by walking away, so that they follow you.

-Repeat this over several repetitions until you see that your dog begins to move towards the mat by himself – in anticipation of the treat.
+Repeat this over several repetitions until you see that your dog begins to move towards the mat by themselves – in anticipation of the treat.

-If he will lie down on cue, wait until he is in the down position on the mat, before giving him the treat.
+If they will lie down on cue, wait until they are in the down position on the mat, before giving the treat.

-Once he is in the down, again invite him off the mat and repeat.
+Once they are in the down, again – invite them off the mat and repeat.

-Gradually, build the time up between your dog lying down and giving him a treat.
-Make sure your dog is calm when you reward him.
+Gradually, build the time up between your dog lying down and giving a treat.
+Make sure your dog is calm when you give the reward.

-Avoid rewarding him for moving around, wriggling, whining etc. You are aiming to mark – with the click, or verbal word – for calm behaviour when on the mat – as well as rewarding him for staying there.
+Avoid rewarding for moving around, wriggling, whining etc. You are aiming to mark – with the click, or verbal word – for calm behaviour when on the mat – as well as rewarding the dog for staying there.

 Next steps.

-The next step in teaching your dog to settle, is to increase the amount of time he must stay lying down on his mat.
-Once he is going to the mat and lying down straight away, wait a few seconds before rewarding.
+The next step in teaching your dog to settle, is to increase the amount of time they must stay lying down on the mat.
+Once they are going to the mat and lying down straight away, wait a few seconds before rewarding.
 Build this time up gradually.
-If your dog gets up, quietly ask him to go back to his place and start again from the point where your dog was last doing well.
+If your dog gets up, quietly ask them to go back to their place and start again from the point where your dog was last doing well.

-Lie down and relax You will also need to gradually move further away from your dog.
-Ideally, it will be most useful if you can leave your dog on his mat while you answer the door, or attend to visitors, for example.
+You will also need to gradually move further away from your dog.
+Ideally, it will be most useful if you can leave your dog on the mat while you answer the door, or attend to visitors, for example.

-Gradually increase the distance you can move away from your dog before rewarding him.
+Gradually increase the distance you can move away from your dog before rewarding.
 Leave the room for a few seconds, return and reward.

 Leave the room for longer and longer periods, before returning and praising.
 If your dog fails, simply go back a few steps in the training programme.